Get off the side line at the Hororata Highland Games and Have A Go! There is something for every one to try!

 Do you have the gall to take on the Legend?
 Then the Hororata Pie eating competition is for you.
 Consume as many of the legendary Hororata Pies as you can in a set time to win.
 The Hororata Pie eating competition will take place at 1.30pm on the Duncan Cotterill Stage; it is a great spectacle not to be missed.

 Register by 12:30pm at the Hororata Pie Cart

 Consume as many Hororata Pies as you can in a set time to win.
 Competition will take place at 1:30pm on the Duncan Cotterill stage.

 Have A Go Bagpipes!

-have you ever tried to hold a note on the bagpipes?
+Have you ever tried to hold a note on the bagpipes?
 This is your chance.
 We have had some pipes donated by McCallum Bagpipes in Scotland especially for this event.
-Com and test your lungs!
+Come and test your lungs!
 We promise it is hygienic.